Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 -   \_artifacts Location Sas Token: leave the default value

-1. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/robotechredmond/301-storage-spaces-direct-md> .
+1. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/robotechredmond/301-storage-spaces-direct-md>

-2. On the **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016** page, select **Deploy to Azure**.
+2. On the **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016** page, select **Deploy to Azure**

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image8.png)

-3. The Web browser window should automatically get redirected to the Azure portal and display the **Custom deployment** blade.
+3. The Web browser window should automatically get redirected to the Azure portal and display the **Custom deployment** blade

 4. On the **Custom deployment** blade, specify the following settings: